cmlibs/zinc/docs/CMGUI_lines_cylinders.rst

   * draw_selected - only selected lines are drawn.
   * draw_unselected - only unselected lines are drawn.

 * **Material:** This drop down menu allows you to select which material the lines will be rendered as.
 Materials are defined in the `material editor window`_.
+Note: the material for lines is unshaded.
+This means that lines only use the *diffuse* colour for the selected material to draw the lines.

 * **Width:** You can enter a value in this box to set the thickness of the lines in pixels.
 This width is independent of zoom, and remains constant through any transformation.
 Setting this value to 0 results in lines of 1 pixel wide (the default).